nc7fb863cr/nc7fb863cr/README.md

 - 👋 Hi, I’m Ricky
-- 👀 I’m interested in App Development
+- 👀 I’m interested in App Development (hybrid development mainly)
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Swift, trying to improve the knowledge of native software development of IOS.
 - 💞️ I’m looking to collaborate on ...

 <!---